 - Friday 10th to Sunday 12th August

 - Friday 7th to Sunday 9th September

 - Prospective students must have at least 2 years’ prior experience of yoga.
 If you attend a weekly class or two, that is fine, provided that you have a love of the practice and the right attitude to learning.
 While your own practice will be transformed over the 9 months, this training is not about teaching you yoga but instead about teaching you to become a great teacher.

-- If you do not already have this prior experience you may wish to attend some of my workshops in order to increase your knowledge and experience.
-Ultimately though you will only give as a teacher from the experience base you have and it is worth waiting a little long before applying for teacher training in order to gain the most from the course and subsequently give the most as a teacher.
+- If you do not already have this prior experience you may wish to attend some of my workshops or one of my Yoga Foundation Courses in order to increase your knowledge and experience.
+Ultimately you will only give as a teacher from the experience base you have and it is worth waiting a little longer before applying for teacher training in order to gain the most from the course and subsequently give the most as a teacher.

 - Students must attend a suitable yoga class for the duration of the course.